aroberge/reeborg/docs/en/educators.rst

 Advanced tasks
 ---------------

-If you have not done so, select "Documentation menu": this will bring up a program whose purpose is to change the default menu and bring up world choices used in this documentation.

-After having done so, select "Demo 1"; this will load up a world with a simple task to perform:
+While Reeborg's World has been conceived as a tool for complete beginners, it can be used to good effect with very advanced students as well.
+As an example, select the world "**Demo 1 (solution)**"; this will load up a world with a simple task to perform:

 |simple_demo1|

 .. |simple_demo1| image:: ../images/simple_demo1.png

-Note that a solution is already included in the editor.
+Note that a solution, which uses simple programming concepts, is already included in the editor.
 You may want to run it to see it in action.

 Once you are ready, replace the program in the editor